knafehyafawi/2d-topdown-shooter/README.md

 ## Platforms

-You can download my game via itch.io [here](https://knafehyafawi.itch.io/2d-top-down-shooter) (once I release it).
+You can download my game via itch.io [here](https://knafehyafawi.itch.io/2d-top-down-shooter).

 To be released on:
 - Web